Click to Skip Ahead

 Choosing a dog to be your companion takes forethought and financial planning.
 First, you’ll want a dog that fits in with you and your family temperament-wise, and second, you should know that taking on a dog is a huge responsibility in every capacity.

 You need to be physically, mentally, and financially capable of caring for an animal that isn’t always affordable.
-So, if you’ve had your eye on the Belgian Malinois as a potential new pet you can expect an initial cost of $300 to $2500.
-In this article we cover the general costs of owning this amazing breed!
+So, if you’ve had your eye on the Belgian Malinois as a potential new pet, you can expect an initial cost of $300 to $2500.
+In this article, we’ll cover the general costs of owning this unique breed!

 Bringing Home a New Belgian Malinois: One-Time Costs